 - 1. Determine the size of the industry you are considering.
 What is the historic growth rate?
 Future growth rate. - 2.
-What trends are driving the market?
-How is the market changing?
+Identify trends that are driving the market How is the market changing?
 For example, what is the impact of aging baby boomers, single and dual income families, globalization, Ecommerce, etc? - 3.
-How can the market be segmented?
-Consider the following: - Sector: industrial, consumer, government - Product/service attributes e.g. speed, quality, performance, etc.
+Segment the market?
+What are the size, expected growth and trens of each segment?
+Consider the following: - Sector: industrial, consumer, government

-- Price - Geography: local regional, national, international - Target market demographic, psychographic - Value Chain: level of integration - Distribution channels - Etc. - 4.
+- Product/service attributes e.g. speed, quality, performance, etc. - Price - Geography: local regional, national, international - Target market demographic, psychographic - Value Chain: level of integration - Distribution channels - Etc. - 4.
 What threats exist, e.g. economic, political, technological, international, etc.? - 5.
-How is the market structured?
-(KR Allen, Launching New Ventures, 3rd ed) - Carrying capacity (degree of saturation).
-To what extent can the industry support growth?
-Does the capacity exceed demand?
-It is not easy to enter these markets, unless you have a new technology or can find a niche. - Uncertainty (degree of stability).
-What extent is the industry in constant flux?
-Dynamic industries have higher risks, but can offer new opportunities. - Complexity.
-Does the market require a new venture to negotiate with multiple entities?
-For example, if you must come to agreements with suppliers, distributors, and technology licensor, the risk is higher. - Industry Evolution (industry growth cycle).
-Is the industry in the birth, high growth, differentiation and competition, shakeout or maturity phase? - Emerging industries (no rules apply).
-Are there new opportunities that result from new technology? - 6.
 What niches exist that you could exploit?
 Are there customer groups or regions that are not adequately being served?
-Is there a segment where customers are dissatisfied? - 7.
+Is there a segment where customers are dissatisfied? - 6.
 Are there new distribution channels that can be used to exploit existing markets?